 Are Ibanez Guitars Suitable for Beginners?

 Ibanez guitars are suitable for beginners because they boast a well-known industry reputation for being among the most comfortable and easiest to play.
-They have a wide range of superb entry-level guitars that are both affordable and of great quality.
+They have a wide range of superb entry-level models that are both affordable and of great quality.
 In general, the excellent playability of Ibanez guitars makes them ideal for newbie players.

 Ibanez’s necks are helpful for pinning your thumb, helping to promote more control, and making it easier to play intricate lead lines.
 Its flat radius encourages single note playing over chord and rhythm parts.
 This is why technical lead lines are easier to play.
 With all of this, it’s no surprise that Ibanez guitars are ideal for those with small hands or who haven’t developed any dexterity.